quixotic-96/my-digital-garden/_pages/index.md

   This is my hypertext commonplace. [[Choose your own adventure]] as you read through my notes on making and mending and watching things grow.
 </p>

-This site is where I think out loud, inspired by my years of keeping physical commonplace books and by others making <a href="https://maggieappleton.com/garden-history">digital garden websites</a>.
-Entries here will more often than not be rough, short thoughts that link up with other little ideas, or quotes from what I'm reading, or notes on what I'm making.
+This site is where I think out loud, inspired by my years of keeping physical commonplace books and by others making <a href="https://maggieappleton.com/garden-history">digital gardens.</a> Entries here will more often than not be rough, short thoughts that link up with other little ideas, or quotes from what I'm reading, or notes on what I'm making.

 <strong>Recently updated notes</strong>